sarthak1869/Alzheimer-Diagnosis-Prediction-Using-Machine-Learning-Algorithm/README.md

 # Results

-Succesfully implemented detection of Alzheimer's with the help of provided data and achieved an accuracy of 79% using KNN Algorithm and 70% accuracy using Logistic regression algorithm
+Multiple machine learning models were trained and evaluated for Alzheimer’s disease detection using the provided dataset.
+The performance of each model was compared based on accuracy.

+Logistic Regression achieved an accuracy of 71%

+K-Nearest Neighbors (KNN) achieved an accuracy of 79%

+Decision Tree and Random Forest models were also implemented to analyze model behavior and performance

+Ensemble learning techniques such as AdaBoost and XGBoost were applied to improve prediction accuracy

+Among all the models, XGBoost delivered the best performance with an accuracy of 81%, making it the most effective model for this task.